 The molten middle of a lava cake is created by pouring a mixture of melted chocolate and butter into the center of the cake batter before baking.
 As the cake bakes, the chocolate mixture remains liquid, creating a molten center that flows out when the cake is cut open.

-In my slow cooker version, the chocolate chips and pudding mix are what create that gooey chocolate middle.
+In my slow cooker version, the chocolate chips and pudding mix create that gooey chocolate middle.

-Yes, you can make this cake dairy-free by using a cake mix that has no dairy ingredients and uses oil in place of butter.
+Yes, you can make this cake dairy-free by using a cake mix with no dairy ingredients and using oil instead of butter.
 When making the pudding batter, use plant-based milk.
 Lastly, use Enjoy Life or another dairy-free chocolate chip brand.

 More Gluten Free Cake Recipes: